beginnerprivacy/beginnerprivacy.com/content/articles/navigating-the-web-anonymously-a-guide-to-tor-basics/index.md

    - Once connected, you can start browsing the internet anonymously.

 ### Using Tor Safely
 While Tor provides a significant level of anonymity, it’s essential to use it correct to maximize your privacy.
-Here are some best practices:
+Here are some good practices:
 - **Disable JavaScript**: You have to fully disable JavaScript because then websites can't get your information.
 This may break the functionality of some websites.

 - **Don't Log In Into Accounts**: Avoid logging into accounts that can be linked to your real identity (e.g., social media) while using Tor.